fusion-flap/flap/docs/code-docs/styleguide.md

 # FLAP Styleguide

 > written by Gabor Cseh
-> last modified: 30th November 2019
+> last modified: 1st December 2019

 The purpose of this document is to give an overview of the coding style requirements for developing the main components of the Fusion Library of Analysis Programs (FLAP) package.
 (It is not a requirement for developing your own user programs, however, it is still suggested to use this coding style, even when just using FLAP.
 Or always.).